naderelfeel10/ML_From_Scratch_Implementaion/README.md

 The goal is to refresh my understanding of the math and core ideas behind each algorithm without relying on high-level libraries.

 ## Implemented
-- Linear Regression (Gradient Descent & Normal Equation)
+- Linear Regression using Gradient Descent
 - Polynomial Regression & Bias-Variance Tradeoff
+- Neural Networks For Regression
 - Regularization: Ridge & Lasso
 - Logistic Regression
+- Neural Networks for MultiClassification using softmax and cross entroy
 - K-Nearest Neighbors (KNN)
 - K-Means Clustering
-- Basic Neural Networks

 ## Features
 - Pure Python/NumPy implementations